-- you should have understood that, because of this, you’d get more (or wouldn't lose) benefits.
+- you should have understood that as a result, you’d get more (or wouldn't lose) benefits.

 Although it's usually to do with your benefits, they may interview you under caution if they think you have helped someone else to claim benefits fraudulently.
 For example, if you rent a house to someone and have told the council or DWP that the rent is higher than it is so as to help your tenant to get more benefit you could still be investigated for benefit fraud.

-Appointees: If you are formally responsible for the benefits of someone who can't manage them for themselves you can be held responsible for fraud on their claim: follow the advice in this guide for or with the person you help.
+If you are formally responsible for the benefits of someone who can't manage them for themselves, you can be held responsible for fraud on their claim.
+Follow the advice in this guide for (or with) the person you help.

-The DWP or council should only ask you to come to an interview under caution if they have reason to suspect that your actions may have been fraudulent.
-But remember: it doesn’t mean that you have done anything wrong just because they want to interview you.
+You should only be asked to come to an interview under caution if they have reason to suspect that your actions may have been fraudulent.
+But remember it doesn’t mean that you have done anything wrong.

-When his mother died and left him and his sister £20,000 each from when she sold her house, he knew that he should tell JSA and HB that he now had savings, but he was scared about how he’d manage if they cut off his benefits, so he decided to wait until he had sorted out all his debts.
-After 10 months he’d spent quite a lot of it anyway, paying the rent and maintenance for his kids, and still hadn’t got around to telling JSA / HB about it but decided the time had come to tell them, so he wrote to HB and declared the money.
+When his mother died and left him and his sister £20,000 each, he knew that he should tell JSA and HB that he now had savings, but he was scared about how he’d manage if they cut off his benefits.
+So he decided to wait until he had sorted out all his debts.
+After 10 months he’d spent most of it anyway - paying the rent arrears, credit card bills, and owed maintenance for his kids.
+But he decided the time had come, so he wrote to the Housing Benefit department and told them about the money.

 Over the next few weeks Tom got an avalanche of letters:

-He got one from the council fraud section who decided they needed to ‘interview him under caution’ to ask him about whether he had deliberately not told them about the capital.
+- He got one from the Counter Fraud and Compliance Directorate who decided they needed to ‘interview him under caution’ to ask him about whether he had deliberately not told them about the capital.

-He also got sent a new HB claim form and then a decision that as he only had £3,000 left he could still get HB.
+- He also got sent a new housing benefit claim form and then a decision that as he only had £3,000 left he could still get housing benefit.

-Tom agreed that he had been overpaid and to repay this, but although he knew he’d been wrong not to tell them about the money, he was really shocked that they thought this might be fraud: it sounded so much more serious when they put it like that.
+Tom agreed that he had been overpaid and to repay this, but although he knew he’d been wrong not to tell them about the money, he was really shocked that they thought this was fraud: it sounded so much more serious when they put it like that.

 What about my benefits?

-If the DWP or council is looking at whether you committed fraud, it is likely to be because they also think you’ve been paid too much benefit or Universal Credit.
+If the DWP or council is looking at whether you committed fraud, it is likely to be because they also think you’ve been paid too much benefit.

-You should be very careful to be very clear about your circumstances when you contact the DWP or council as the fraud section may bring it up again later.
-For example, don’t refer to anyone as your ‘partner’ if they don’t live with you permanently (it doesn’t matter how many nights they stay over with you if they really live somewhere else - for example, if they keep most of their things and pay bills at another address).
-If you have to mention your boyfriend or girlfriend to the DWP or council at all, if they do not live with you, be clear that they do not live with you and are just visiting.
+You should be very careful to be clear about your circumstances when you contact the DWP, HMRC or council as the Counter Fraud and Compliance Directorate may bring it up again later.
+For example, don’t refer to anyone as your ‘partner’ if they don’t live with you permanently.
+If you have to mention your boyfriend or girlfriend for some reason, if they do not live with you, be clear that they do not live with you and are just visiting.

 During the fraud investigation

-Often the benefit section ‘suspend’ your benefit when they ask the fraud section to get involved.
-Suspending your benefit is different from stopping it: although you still don’t get any money, it means that the claim is still there so you won’t have to re-claim it when the problem is sorted out, if you are still entitled.
+Often your benefits are ‘suspended’ when the Counter Fraud and Compliance Directorate Service are asked to get involved.
+Suspending your benefit is different from stopping it: although you still don’t get any money, it means that the claim is still there so you won’t have to re-claim it when the problem is sorted out (if you are still entitled).

 The benefits section should: